calebstein1/simplang/README.md

 # Simplang

-_If you're going to simp for anything on the Internet, it may as well be a crappy math language you found on GitHub_
+_If you're going to simp for anything on the Internet, it may as well be a crappy programming language you found on GitHub_

 Simplang is a simple and lightweight, interpreted scripting language for performing arithmetic operations.